sonic-pi-net/sonic-pi/etc/doc/articles/magpi/06-bizet.md

 beat.

-When we decode and try and understand new things a handy trick is to try to make everything as similar as possible to try and see any relationships or patterns.
+When we decode and try and understand new things a handy trick is to try to make everything as similar as possible to try to see any relationships or patterns.
 When we re-write our notation purely in 16ths you can see that our notation just turns into a nice sequence of notes and rests.